-The class of distributions (5) includes two important special sub-classes: the beta generalized (BG) and Kumaraswamy generalized (KwG) distributions when c = 1 (Eugene et al., 2002) and a = c (Cordeiro and de Castro, 2011), respectively.
-It follows from (5) that the McG distribution with baseline cdf G(x) is the BG distribution with baseline cdf $G(x)^c$.
+The class of distributions (5) includes two important special sub-classes: the beta generalized (BG) and Kumaraswamy generalized (KwG) distributions when c=1 [9] and a=c [4], respectively.
+It follows from Eq.
+(5) that the McG distribution with baseline cdf G(x) is the BG distribution with baseline cdf $G(x)^c$.
 This simple transformation may facilitate the derivation of some of its structural properties.
 The BG and KwG distributions can be limited in one aspect.
 They introduce only two additional shape parameters, whereas three may be required to control both tail weights and the distribution of weight in the center.
 Hence, the McDonald distribution (5) is a more flexible model since it has one more shape parameter than the classical beta or Kumaraswamy generators that can give additional control over both skewness and kurtosis.

-Clearly, for G(x) = x, we obtain as simple sub-models the classical beta and Kumaraswamy distributions for c = 1 and a = c, respectively.
+Clearly, for G(x)=x, we obtain as simple sub-models the classical beta and Kumaraswamy distributions for c=1 and a=c, respectively.
 The Kumaraswamy distribution is commonly termed the "minimax" distribution.
-Jones (2009) advocates its tractability, especially in simulations because its quantile function takes a simple form, and its pedagogical appeal relative to the classical beta distribution.
+Jones [16] advocates its tractability, especially in simulations because its quantile function takes a simple form, and its pedagogical appeal relative to the classical beta distribution.

-Equation (5) will be most tractable when both functions G(x) and g(x) have simple analytic expressions.
+Eq.
+(5) will be most tractable when both functions G(x) and g(x) have simple analytic expressions.
 Its major benefit is the ability of fitting skewed data that cannot be properly fitted by existing distributions.
 Let $Q_G(u)$ be the quantile function of the G distribution.
 Application of $X = Q_G(V^{1/c})$ to a beta random variable V with positive parameters a/c and b generates X with cumulative function (4).
-The cumulative function (4) can also be expressed in terms of the hypergeometric function as
+This cdf can also be expressed in terms of the hypergeometric function as

-$$F(x) = \frac{c G(x)^a}{a B(ac^{-1}, b)} {}2F_1\left(ac^{-1}, 1-b; ac^{-1}+1; G(x)^a\right).$$
+$$F(x) = \frac{cG(x)^a}{aB(ac^{-1},b)} {}2F_1(ac^{-1},1-b;ac^{-1}+1;G(x)^a), \quad x \in \mathbb{R}.$$

-Thus, for any parent G(x), the properties of F(x) could, in principle, be obtained from the well established properties of the hypergeometric function (see Gradshteyn and Ryzhik, 2007).
+Thus, for any parent G(x), the properties of F(x) could, in principle, be obtained from the well established properties of the hypergeometric function (see [10]).

-In this note, we study some mathematical properties of a new five-parameter distribution called the McDonald inverted beta (McIB) distribution, which is defined from (5) by taking G(x) and g(x) to be the cdf and pdf of the IB distribution, respectively.
-We adopt a different approach to much of the literature so far: rather than considering the classical beta generator (Eugene et al., 2002) or the Kumaraswamy generator (Cordeiro and de Castro, 2011) applied to a baseline distribution, we propose a more flexible McDonald generator applied to the IB distribution.
+In this note, we study some mathematical properties of a new five-parameter distribution called the McDonald inverted beta (McIB) distribution, which is defined from Eq.
+(5) by taking G(x) and g(x) to be the cdf and pdf of the IB distribution, respectively.
+We adopt a different approach to much of the literature so far: rather than considering the classical beta generator [9] or the Kumaraswamy generator [4] applied to a baseline distribution, we propose a more flexible McDonald generator applied to the IB distribution.
 We also discuss maximum likelihood estimation of its parameters.
+Some references about the subject and similar topics of this paper can be found in Cordeiro et al. [5], Nadarajah and Kotz [31], Bhaskar [1] and Peppas [33].

-The article is outlined as follows.
+The paper is outlined as follows.
 In Section 2, we define the McIB distribution.
 Section 3 provides a useful expansion for its density function.
-In Section 4, we obtain a simple expansion for the moments.
-Section 5 provides an expansion for the moment generating function (mgf).
-Section 6 deals with nonstandard measures for the skewness and kurtosis.
+In Section 4, we obtain explicit expressions for the moments.
+Section 5 provides expansions for the moment generating function (mgf).
+Section 6 deals with non-standard measures for the skewness and kurtosis.
 Mean deviations, Bonferroni and Lorenz curves, Rénvy entropy and reliability are investigated in Sections 7, 8 and 9, respectively.
 Maximum likelihood estimation is discussed in Section 10.
 An empirical application is presented and discussed in Section 11.
-Finally, Section 12 offers some concluding remarks.
+Concluding remarks are given in Section 12.

-2 The McIB Distribution
+2. The McIB distribution

-The McIB density function can be obtained from (5) as
+The McIB density function can be obtained from Eq.
+(5) as